Bloomberg offers plan to tackle racial economic inequality

 The plan offers incentives for investment in underserved communities, increases support for black-owned banks and ties federal housing money to progress in reducing segregation.
 It would require bias training for police, teachers and federal contractors, and address voter disenfranchisement practices such as ID requirements, poll purging and gerrymandering.

-“As someone who has been very lucky in life, I often say my story would only have been possible in America, and that’s true,” Bloomberg said in a statement.
-“But I also know that my story might have turned out very differently if I had been black, and that more black Americans of my generation would have ended up with far more wealth, had they been white.”
+“As someone who has been very lucky in life, I often say my story would only have been possible in America, and I think that’s true,” Bloomberg said.
+“But I also know that my story would have turned out very differently if I had been black, and that more black Americans of my generation would have ended up with far more wealth, had they been white.”

+Bloomberg also pledged to back a commission to study whether black Americans should receive reparations for slavery.

+Bloomberg faced some criticism in November for visiting a black church in Brooklyn just days before launching his presidential bid, when he apologized for his longstanding support of the controversial “stop-and-frisk” police strategy he embraced as mayor that disproportionately impacted people of color.

 The visit to Oklahoma, a Super Tuesday state whose primary is March 3, keeps with Bloomberg’s strategy of skipping early voting states such as Iowa and New Hampshire and focusing on delegate-rich Texas, California and others.

+“Because he’s so successful … that when he talks about economic programming for black America, he actually knows what he’s talking about,” Johnson said.

+But Johnson said black voters would be watching to see what else he did, or if it appeared that Sunday’s event would be a one-time speech.

-Bloomberg planned to deliver a speech later Sunday at the Greenwood Cultural Center, which houses artifacts and other memorabilia from the 1921 Tulsa race massacre, in which white mobs killed an estimated 300 black residents and injured 800 more.
+In the massacre, white mobs killed an estimated 300 black residents and injured 800 more.
 About 8,000 residents were left homeless after firebombs, including some dropped from airplanes, destroyed movie theaters, churches and hotels and decimated the economic and cultural mecca that had become known as Black Wall Street.

 The black community rebuilt in the decade that followed, but urban renewal programs in the 1950s and 1960s wiped out much of that progress, and the city remains largely segregated.